scssquatch/Angular-Patterns/Angular Patterns.md

 ^ Notice a few things
 - ugly bracket syntax
 - can can usage in markup
-- hrefs
-- in-line rails for model data
+- in-line rails for model data (mix with angular too)
 - javascript block for bootstrapping data
 - render partial syntax
 - random double quotes
+- hrefs
+- and here's where I ended up (next)

 ---